Quenya: Development

 About ten years later, Tolkien changed his mind about the origin of the Elvish proto-language.
-Instead of learning from the Valar, the Elves had created an original language Quenderin which had become the proto-language of the Elven language family.
+Instead of learning from the Valar, the Elves had created an original language Quenderin which had become the proto-language of the Elvish language family.
 For this new language, Tolkien kept the many roots he had invented for Valarin in the 1930s, which then became "Quenderin roots".
 The Eldarin family of languages comprises Quenya, Telerin, Sindarin and Nandorin.
 The evolution in Quenya and Telerin of the nasalised initial groups of Quenderin is described thus in Tolkien's Outline of Phonology:

 In contrast to early Qenya, the grammar of Quenya was influenced by Finnish, an agglutinative language, but much more by Latin, a synthetic and fusional language, and also Greek, from which he probably took the idea of the diglossia of Quenya with its highly codified variety: the Parmaquesta, used only in certain situations such as literature.
 The phonology of Quenya was also inspired by certain aspects of Finnish, but this is not easily recognised.

 Tolkien almost never borrowed words directly from real languages into Quenya.
 The major exception is the name Earendel/Eärendil, which he found in an Old English poem by Cynewulf.
 Yet the Finnish influence extended sometimes also to the vocabulary.
 A few Quenya words, such as tul- "come" and anta- "give", clearly have a Finnish origin.
 Other forms that appear to have been borrowed are actually coincidental, such as Finnish kirja "book", and Quenya cirya "ship".
-Tolkien invented the Valarin/Quenderin root kir- from which sprang his Quenya word cirya.
-The Latin aure "dawn", and Quenya aure "moment of special meaning, special day, festival day" are unrelated.
-Instead, Quenya aurë comes from the Valarin/Quenderin root ur-.
-Germanic influence can more be seen in grammar (the -r nominative plural ending is reminiscent of the Scandinavian languages) or phonology, than in words: Arda, the Quenya name for "region", just happened to resemble Germanic Erde "earth", while it actually comes from the Valarin/Quenderin root gar-.
+Tolkien invented the Valarin and Quenderin root kir- from which sprang his Quenya word cirya.
+The Latin aurōra "dawn" and Quenya aure "moment of special meaning, special day, festival day" are unrelated.
+Quenya aurë comes from the Valarin and Quenderin root ur-.
+Germanic influence can more be seen in grammar (the -r nominative plural ending is reminiscent of the Scandinavian languages) or phonology, than in words: Arda, the Quenya name for "region", just happened to resemble Germanic Erde "earth", while it actually comes from the Valarin and Quenderin root gar-.
 According to Tom DuBois and Scott Mellor, the name of Quenya itself may have been influenced by the name Kven, a language closely related to Finnish, but Tolkien never mentioned this.

 Some linguists have argued that Quenya can be understood as an example of a particular kind of artificial language that helps to create a fictional world.
-Other such languages would include Robert Jordan's Old Tongue and the Klingon language of the Star Trek series invented by Marc Okrand.
+Other such languages would include Robert Jordan's Old Tongue in his novel The Wheel of Time, and the Klingon language of the Star Trek series invented by Marc Okrand.
 It was observed that they form "a sociolinguistic context within which group and individual identities can be created."